ULL-ESIT-PL/nicole/README.md

 - If conditional with else as optional

+- Switch conditional with optional default (still gotta check that every case has the right type)

 - Loops while, do while, for

 - Every time a function, loop or conditional is being created it inherits the outer scope